surajmaurya14/surajmaurya14/README.md

     <p><img src="https://komarev.com/ghpvc/?username=surajmaurya14&color=red"/></p>
 </a>

-<h4 align="center">Hi there! 👋 I'm a Final Year Computer Engineering Student 👨‍💼 from Mumbai, Maharashtra, India who has good knowledge and also hands-on experience in DSA & Problem Solving ⚒ and Full-stack Web Development.
+<h4 align="center">Hi there! 👋 I'm a 2022 Graduated Computer Engineering Student 👨‍💼 from  SLRTCE, University of Mumbai, Maharashtra, India who has good knowledge and also hands-on experience in DSA & Problem Solving ⚒ and Full-stack Web Development.
 I have successfully deployed many Web Applications with MERN.
 In my free time, you'll find me playing multiplayer battle royale games and Chess, trying various Debian or Arch-based distros and cycling in good weather.
 Below are the profiles related to DSA and my Social Contact Links
 </h4>

 <!--